ALTIBASE/Documents/Manuals/Altibase_trunk/eng/API_Eng.md

 ### How to Solve Application Problems Using XA

-This section explains how to determine the cause of any XA-related errors that may arise.
+This section explains how to determine the cause of any XA-related errors that may occur.

 #### Checking XA Tracking Information